-- Develop a cyber risk management plan.
 Every company should have a comprehensive cyber risk management plan in place that identifies the company’s critical data, maps the flow of that data within a company’s mainframe, analyzes potential risks and establishes cyber attack response plans.
 This one-stop document provides leadership with a clear picture of a company’s cybersecurity universe, making it easier to identify weak spots and bolster defenses.

-- Establish a cyber risk management team.
 Too often, the responsibility for managing cybersecurity falls on a company’s IT team.
 In reality, cybersecurity is a significant business issue, and a full risk management team should be established to address cybersecurity specifically.
 The team should include representatives from different business functions, including legal, human resources and communications.
 It should meet regularly and brief the full board and executive team to ensure everyone at the top understands the company’s security protocols, current risks and response plans.

-- Put together an outside network of expert advisors.
 It’s unrealistic to think that any business on its own can be up-to-date on every emerging trend in cybersecurity, especially if its core business is not technology.
 Outside consultants in technology, law and risk management should be part of the mix in addressing cybersecurity needs and challenges.
 They can help stay on top of the latest happenings so executives don’t have to.

-- Collaborate with others within your industry.
 Outside experts can give you insight into new strategies and approaches, but others within your industry can more easily relate to the internal challenges you face.
 While there is often reluctance for many business leaders to work with competitors, when it comes to cybersecurity, everyone is better off with open sharing of information.
 Executives should talk regularly with other business leaders within their industry about cybersecurity issues.
 These other leaders may be able to offer more specific advice on threats they’ve faced and how to deal with them.

 For a company to be vigilant about cybersecurity, the board and executive team need to set the tone.
 When they make cybersecurity a priority, it becomes a priority for the company as a whole.
 Though the threat of cyber attack cannot be completely eliminated, by taking the steps outlined above, a company can minimize the risks and, in the event of an attack, be positioned to address the threat quickly.